suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 Tracks are identified by a combination of its Track Namespace and Track Name.
 Tuples of the Track Namespace and Track Name are treated as a sequence of binary bytes.
-Group and Objects are represented as variable length integers called GroupID and ObjectID respectively.
+Groups and Objects are represented as variable length integers called GroupID and ObjectID respectively.

 Two important properties of objects are: